History of Joey Logano in Timeline

 In 2024, Joey Logano commentated alongside Daniel Suárez at the Xfinity Series race at Phoenix on the FOX broadcast.

-In 2024, Joey Logano started the season with a pole in the Daytona 500, followed by a DNF.
-He served a penalty at Atlanta, then won the NASCAR All-Star Race and US$1 million.
-He won at Nashville, and was fined for spinning his tires near Austin Dillion's pit box.
-Logano was seeded ninth in the playoffs.
+In 2024, Joey Logano started the season with a pole at the Daytona 500, followed by a DNF.
+He served a penalty at the Atlanta race and was fined.
+He won the NASCAR All-Star Race and a million US dollars.
+Logano secured a points-paying win at Nashville in 2024.
+He was later fined for spinning tires near Austin Dillon's pit box.
+At the end of the regular season Logano was seeded ninth in the playoffs.

 In the 2024 Xfinity Series season, Joey Logano replaced Hailie Deegan in the AM Racing No. 15 at the Chicago street race.